the-suri-project/suri-docs-old/docs/domains/formats.md

  └► 3rd level
 ```

-The level of a whole Suri is equal to the most specific level entry, i.e. the count
+The level of an entire Suri is equal to the most specific level entry, i.e. the count
 of level entries.
 In the previous example, the Suri `www.suri.domains` has a level
 of 3.